thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+07/11/21 Version 70 of the dataset.
+Daily data has been added for 7/10, 7/9, 7/8, and 7/7.
+Dailies update frequency will change to once a week on Wednesdays.

 07/07/21 Daily data (under the /dailies/ folder) has been added for 7/6, 7/5, and 7/4, note that some tweets will bleed into the following day due to different timezones captured.

 07/04/21 Version 69 of the dataset.
 We have reached the 1.2 billion tweets milestone.
 Daily data has been added for 7/3, 7/2, 7/1, and 6/30.
 Dailies update frequency will change to once a week on Wednesdays.